Bhoja Air Flight 213: Weather

-Multiple reports indicated that hail and stormy condition were prevailing near the crash site when the accident happened.
+Multiple reports indicated that hail and storm conditions were prevailing near the crash site when the accident happened.
 Bhoja Air officials reported that the aircraft was brought down by heavy winds while local eyewitness claimed that the pilot had lost control of the aircraft.
 Pakistan's Civil Aviation Authority suggested that the flight might have been brought down by bad weather.
 There were also reports that the aircraft had been struck by lightning.
 Local media reported that there had been damaging rain in parts of the country.
 Intense convective systems were recorded in several regions, including the Islamabad-Rawalpindi metropolitan area.

 Data from numerical weather prediction products on the day of the accident showed that a westerly wave was injecting cool air from the northwest, while winds from the Arabian Sea in the south of the country fed warm moisture into the upper part of Pakistan.
 Interaction between both air masses eventually produced severe thunderstorms in the area, which resulted in the creation of strong updrafts and downdrafts.
 Satellite data also supported these findings.
 Images taken at 14:00 local time depicted a development of a severe weather system over the central part of Khyber Pakhtunkhwa, which slowly migrated towards the east and then northeast.
 Approximately 4 hours later the system deteriorated, creating "severe high impact weather activity" in and around Islamabad.
 Radar echoes revealed a frontal weather activity which generated severe turbulence and wind shear, which were attributed to the development of microbursts.

 Analysis of the obtained data concluded that a strong wind shear and a converging system approached Islamabad's Benazir Bhutto International Airport from the southwest, which intensified at around 18:00 to 19:00 local time.
 The system later deepened and produced strong wind shear, updrafts and downdrafts.
 At the time of the crash, the Islamabad area was being pounded with microbursts.
 Surface winds were reported to be at 24 to 36 kn.
-The flight recorders did confirm that the flight had encountered severe weather condition, as multiple wind shear warnings could be heard from the recording.
+The flight recorders did confirm that the flight had encountered severe weather, as multiple wind shear warnings could be heard from the recording.